Jean-Pierre Beltoise: Early career

 Beltoise won 11 French national motorcycle road racing titles in three years.
 He competed in international Grand Prix motorcycle racing from the 1962 to 1964 seasons in the 50, 125, 250 and 500 cc classes.
 His best finish was a sixth place in the 1964 50 cc World Championship.

 In 1964, Beltoise was racing a 1.1-litre René Bonnet sports car.
 His career almost ended with a huge crash in the Reims 12-hour sports car endurance race, in which he suffered a broken arm, so severely damaged that its movement was permanently restricted.
-However he returned in 1965 and won the Reims Formula 3 race, after which he graduated to Formula 2 for the following season.
+However, he returned in 1965 and won the Reims Formula 3 race, after which he graduated to Formula 2 for the following season.

 Formula One

 In a Matra car during practice for the 1968 German Grand Prix.

 Beltoise at the 1968 Dutch Grand Prix.

 In 1966, Beltoise drove in the German Grand Prix at the Nürburgring in a Formula Two (F2) one litre Matra MS5-Cosworth.
 He finished one lap down but won the F2 class.
 However, it was his only Grand Prix that season.

 In 1967 Beltoise competed in three Grands Prix with a Formula Two Matra MS7 1.6 litre Cosworth, and finished seventh at both Watkins Glen and Mexico City.
 He also won the 1967 Buenos Aires Grand Prix, which was not part of the World Championship calendar.
-In 1968 Beltoise began the season again with an F2 car but from the second race onward had Formula One machinery and finished second in the 1968 Dutch Grand Prix.
-In 1969 he was placed in Ken Tyrrell's Matra team, whilst the works V12 engine was developed driving alongside Jackie Stewart, and finished second in the French grand Prix.
+In 1968, Beltoise began the season again with an F2 car but from the second race onward had Formula One machinery and finished second in the 1968 Dutch Grand Prix.
+In 1969, he was placed in Ken Tyrrell's Matra team, whilst the works V12 engine was developed driving alongside Jackie Stewart, and finished second in the French grand Prix.
 Beltoise returned to the works Matra team for both 1970 and 1971.
 In 1971, racing in the Matra sports car team, he was involved in the accident in which Ignazio Giunti died during the 1000 km Buenos Aires, and his international racing license was suspended, although he was allowed to compete while on appeal.

 For 1972, Beltoise moved to the BRM team and won what turned out to be his only and BRM's final championship-qualifying Formula One victory at the 1972 Monaco Grand Prix in heavy rain.
-In that same year, he won a non-championship race in the end of the F1 season, at Brands Hatch, thus marking the last two victories of BRM make in Formula One.
+In that same year, he won a non-championship race in the end of the F1 season, at Brands Hatch, thus marking the last two victories of the BRM make in Formula One.
 He spent three seasons with BRM, and finally retired from Formula 1 at the end of the 1974 season.